 What is a Community Drum Circle?

 The spirit and magic of rhythm expressed on drums and percussion instruments cuts through all ages, sexes, religions, races and cultures.
-"Rhythm", as Gabriel Roth says, "is the mother tongue."
+"Rhythm," as Gabriel Roth says, "is the mother tongue."
 Rhythm is a universal language known to every one, even the youngest child, if we can just "remember."
 So in a very objective, yet beautiful way, an interactive rhythm event puts us all on an equal footing with each other and brings us closer together.
-The facilitator serves this process by guiding the participants to their highest musical potential.

 Co-operation and collaboration is the basic glue to a community.
 A community drum circle is a collaboratively self organized musical event created, "in the moment," by all the people who participate.
 When we, as a community, drum together, sharing our spirit in the form of rhythm, it changes our relationships for the positive.
 As we play together, we give ourselves a rhythmical massage, an a emotional release and a healing.
 The release and healing is different for every person that is in the rhythm circle, and it happens whether we are entraining ourselves into the circle by drumming, or standing outside the circle and listening while tapping our feet and clapping along with the music.
 To make beautiful music together, with rhythm instruments, all we have to do is bring to the circle whatever rhythmical expertise we have to offer, along with the excitement of sharing it with other people.

 People of all levels of musical expertise come together in a community drum circle and share their rhythmical spirit with whatever drums and percussion they bring to the event.
 They don't have to be a drummer to participate.
 They don?t even have to have a drum.
 They can play a plastic water bottle turned upside down with the neck cut off.
 They can shake a soda can with rocks in it or hit two sticks together.
 It is enough that they are in the circle and participating.